• Skip to primary navigation

 • Grating attachment of food processor.
 This is my favourite method as it's very quick, the size and shape of the courgette is completely uniform so it gives the cake a great texture.

-• Hand grater.
+• Box grater.
 This is my least preferred method as it is time consuming and you don't get a uniform result.
 Having said that if it's all you have then it's absolutely a viable method.

 After you have grated the courgette you will need to squeeze out the excess moisture as courgettes have a high water content which can interfere with the liquid content of the bake.